kedano/nordahl.me/content/articles/responsive_design_of_hiof.md

 **Agile development:**

-> Agile software development is a group of software development methods based on iterative and incremental development, where requirements and solutions evolve through collaboration between self-organizing, cross-functional teams.
+> Agile software development is a group of software development methods based on iterative and incremental development, where requirements and solutions evolve through colleboration between self-organizing, cross-functional teams.
 It promotes adaptive planning, evolutionary development and delivery, a time-boxed iterative approach, and encourages rapid and flexible response to change.
 It is a conceptual framework that promotes foreseen interactions throughout the development cycle.

 > <cite>- [Wikipedia article about agile development](http://en.wikipedia.org/wiki/Agile_software_development)</cite>